Annonymous-me/Password-Checker/README.md

 This approach is more secure as compared to keying in your password on https://haveibeenpwned.com

+This program uses SHA1 concept with hashing.......
+Simple yet effective program
+Give a TRY!

 Just run the main.py
 Enter number of passwords you want to try!
 Type those followed by pressing enter key!